The gruesome treatments and macabre practices of Aztec medicine

 They prepared it as a tea or poultice, which was applied directly to the patient.

-To do this, they constructed aqueducts that transported fresh water from springs to the city.
+To do this, they had constructed aqueducts that transported fresh water from springs to the city.
 This provided a reliable source of clean drinking water.

 Because of this infrastructure, residents could maintain better hygiene and health.